AfricArxiv/community-engagement/README.md

 - Twitter: 3-5 per day; Focus on quantity -one post per hour is optimal (retweets inculded)
 - Facebook: 5-10 per week; Focus on quality - aim for 2 posts per day to keep the audience interested
 - Linkedin: 2-5 per week; Focus on formal, technical content - posts get more traction during the work week
+##Community Newsletters to keep our volunteers and community interested and updated

+It is so important in:
+- Keeping everyone informed on important changes.
+No one likes feeling out of the loop.
+- Creating clarity between disparate teams.
+Showing what different teams are accomplishing cultivates understanding between groups that don’t usually work together.
+- Putting an end to multiple, endless email threads.
+Instead of news being sent out piecemeal through multiple email threads, you can just send one awesome email.
+- Encouraging social advocacy.
+Including things coworkers can share on social makes it easier for them to become social advocates.
+- Ensuring important messages don’t get lost.
+Tools like Slack are great, but it can be hit-or-miss whether your messages get seen there or not.
+- Gives team info they can share with their friends and family.
+- Reinforces transparency.
+- Prevents people from saying “I didn’t get the memo.”
+If your newsletter becomes habit-forming, they’ll always be in the know.

+##What to include in the Newsletter:
+- New Team Members
+- Achievements
+- Internal Policy Changes
+- Revenue Updates
+- Events/Holiday Announcements
+- Show Off What Teams are Working On
+- Highlighting Teams Accomplishments
+- Awards
+- Interesting Industry Articles
+- Latest Blog Post
+- New Feature or New Project/Product Announcement
+- Notes from the Leadership Team
+- Day-in-the-life Stories
+- Success Stories
+- AfricArXiv News Coverage
+- How-to Blog Posts
+- Fun moments
+- Community Questions and Answers

+##Next, You Newsletter Content Strategy

+So, that’s plenty of ideas to get you thinking.
+At some point though, you’ll need to determine what types of content you’ll include in each newsletter.
+Keeping it consistent makes it easier to gather and write what you need, rather than wondering what to include.

+If you need a starting point, here’s an example of a standard mix:

+ - 5 pieces of organization-related news.
+ - 3 pieces of content from around the web.
+ - 1 “fun” piece.
+ - An upcoming company events calendar.
+ - Call-to-action soliciting questions from around the company.

+##do what works best for your situation

+##Tips:
+- Font: Use Arial/Helvetica
+- Use Humor Sparingly
+- Keep it Concise
+- Be Truthful
+- Prioritize Important Information First
+- Create captivating and unique headlines and subject line for each email to get people excited about reading the newsletter.
+- When drafting articles, **Keep sentences 20-25 words or less** and **keep paragraphs at three sentences or fewer.**

+-**Afterwards >> Give it a Name**
+**to make it more recognizable**

+-**Establish Tone and Voice**
+    Voice: This is what you sound like all the time.
+    Tone: This is the inflection you apply to your voice.

+##Design and Schedule your Newsletter
+- Decide on a template
+- Decide on plain text newsletter or visual newsletter
+- Schedule your Newsletters according to the desirable frequency

+##Measure Impact according to:
+- Open rates
+- Click-through rates
+- Click-to-open rates

+##Getting Feedback
+Listen to direct feedback from recipients.
+Once you’ve been sending these emails for a while, send out a survey asking what people think.
+Include questions like:
+- How often would you like to get these updates?
+- Is there any information that’s not useful?
+- Is there anything you’d like to see added?
+- Do you have other thoughts you’d like to share?

+##review the headlines and proofread before sending out

 # Preprints
 ## Posting Preprints